SergiuGhg/FairMT_test/README.md

-# FAIRMT Reproduction and Modifications
+# FairMT Reproduction and Modifications

 The files contained here are based on the original FairMT files, however they are modfied for use of different models and steering vectors experiments.